aleshaleksey/fansys23/14-poisons-and-diseases.md

 - The time of action of the poison ends.
 Unless otherwise stated, a poison's effect lasts for 1 week.
 After this the poisoned condition is removed, as well as secondary conditions, but not other effects, unless otherwise stated.
 - The poisoned entity succeeds on a CON save vs the poison's threshold.
 Generally this can be repeated once per day.
 Again, the poisoned condition is removed, as well as secondary conditions, but not other effects, unless otherwise stated.
 - Mundane poison can be cured with a ["Heal"](05-skills.md#heal) roll equal to the poison's threshold.
 Unless otherwise stated, the treatment takes 1 minute and the "poisoned" condition is removed after an hour (as the organism recovers).
 Unless otherwise stated secondary conditions are also cured, but damage is not.
+Each subsequent failed attempt to "heal" the poison within 24 hours cause 1 point of HP damage to the victim.
 - Spells such as the ["Cure"](08-spell-list.md#cure) immediately cure the poison, and poisoned condition, but never the secondary effects.

 ___